 Hold onto your list for a week or two.
 Read through your list a few different times.
 Set aside thirty minutes dedicated to daydreaming or journaling about your list.
 Once you’ve spent some time thinking about these dreams, identify the one thing that keeps floating to the surface, an idea you just can’t get out of your mind.

 Next, talk through that idea.
-A coaching session would be a great place to do this.
+Coaching would be a great place to do this.
 You could also ask a supportive friend to meet you for coffee to talk this over—or even have a coffee date with yourself and your journal.
 However you choose to do it, answer the following four questions:

 - What is the thing I really want?